OWASP/www-committee-project/_includes/good_practices.md

 4. ...have all Project Leaders as administrators on their GitHub repository (especially when it lives outside of <https://github.com/OWASP>).

 * **Website**
-1. ...keep their `www-project-<name>` website up to date (especially regarding release information and project roadmap)
+1. ...keep their `www-project-<name>` website up to date (especially regarding release information and project roadmap).
-2. ...clearly state they are an OWASP project and link to their OWASP project page from any website they maintain
+2. ...clearly state they are an OWASP project and link to their OWASP project page from any website they maintain.